lyori6/bland/README.md

-# Bland AI: Enhanced Support Engineer Recruiting Pathway 🚀
+# Bland AI: Enhanced Support Engineer Recruiting Pathway  Pathway ✨

-**Objective:** This project showcases a significantly enhanced version of Bland AI's "Support Engineer Recruiting Pathway."
-We've moved beyond baseline functionality to deliver a robust, user-friendly, and operationally transparent system (the "120% solution"), focusing on reliability, key integrations, and smart product decisions.
+**Objective:** This project upgrades Bland AI's "Support Engineer Recruiting Pathway."
+We aimed for a solution that's not just functional but also reliable, user-friendly, and gives clear operational insights—the "120% solution."

 🔗 **Live Demo & Resources:**
 *   **Loom Video Walkthrough:** `(Your Loom Video Link Here)`